jthack/hydeout/_posts/2023-10-11-jailbreaking-thoughts.md

 Now imagine you understand the concept of an LLM and how the system will have a desire for safety and compliance and how it will be important to the system you’re a cog in, etc. Now when passed that prompt, you would probably say “sorry I can’t comply”.
 And you’d realize that’s what the aliens actualy want.

-Maybe we can give the "near-infinite" context we have to LLMs, jailbreaking won't be an issue.
+Maybe when we can give the "near-infinite" context we have to LLMs, jailbreaking won't be an issue.

 But then again, maybe I'm wrong.
 People still get scammed, tricked, and socially engineered every day.